Conergy: History

 In March 2005, Conergy AG was registered at the Frankfurt Stock Exchange, raising an estimated €243 million in its initial public offering (IPO).
 Three months later, the company was added to the TecDAX index, in which it remained until March 2011.

 In October 2007, Conergy entered into a ten-year contract with MEMC Electronic Materials worth US$7 billion for the supply of solar silicon wafers.
 However, in April 2009, Conergy announced that it would file a lawsuit against the contract after a breakdown in renegotiation talks with MEMC, seeking the "invalidity of the contract by declaratory judgement in New York City".
 In January 2010, MEMC announced that the lawsuit was settled out-of-court, with new terms for the contract agreed and MEMC receiving an undisclosed payment.

 In November 2007, with the company's share price having fallen by an estimated 43 percent that year, Hans-Martin Rüter stepped down as CEO and was replaced by supervisory board chairman Dieter Ammer, who took over as interim CEO.
 The company also announced that it had raised €100 million in capital, in response to a "shortfall in liquidity".

 In September 2008, LG Electronics announced a preliminary deal to form a joint venture with Conergy, its first in the field of solar energy.
 The deal was to be completed by the end of 2008 and see LG acquire a 75 percent stake in Conergy's Frankfurt solar panel plant.
-However, due to "current worldwide economic uncertainty [in reference to the financial crisis of 2007–2008] and changes in strategic direction", LG announced in November 2008 that it ended talks with Conergy.
+However, due to the 2008 financial crisis], LG ended talks with Conergy.